SAP-samples/abap-exercises-codejam/exercises/ex4/README.md

 2. Save and activate your work.
 <br>![](/exercises/ex4/images/04_07_0020.png)

 3. Now that we have some logic that we need to implement, we can now create our behavior implementation class for Z_I_TRAVEL_M_XXX.
-Right-click on the behavior definition and choose “New Behavior Definition“.
+Right-click on the behavior definition and choose “New Behavior Implementation“.
 <br>![](/exercises/ex4/images/04_07_0030.png)

 4. Enter the name of the class as Z_BP_I_TRAVEL_M_XXX where XXX is your group number.
 Click “Next“, then “Finish“.